dildoran2195/sep11-freedom-project/tool/learning-log.md

 ```

 ### Things you tried, tinkered with, your progress, etc.,:
-I was confused with the purpose of certain codes including `const fountainProfile`, ` particleSystem.emitter`, `particleSystem.emitRate`, `    particleSystem.minSize`, `particleSystem.color1` , and `particleSystem.minLifeTime`  which had plenty of codes inside.
+I was confused with the purpose of certain codes including `const spriteManagerUFO`, `const skybox`, `particleSystem.emitRate`, `skyboxMaterial.diffuseColor`, `skyboxMaterial.specularColor` , and `ufo.playAnimation`  which had plenty of codes inside.
 All of these certain codes are materials of an speed of fountain, appearance, size, height, animation, position, rotation, and x, z, etc,. which I've tinkered with so far.

 ### After:
 ![Screenshot 2025-03-24 11 41 12 AM](https://github.com/user-attachments/assets/99a97482-51d3-4811-a6e4-22e622df8f3f)